Committee

 Michaela Blott has over 25 years of leading edge computer architecture and advanced FPGA and board design, in research institutions (ETH Zurich and Bell Labs) and development organizations.

-Boris Grot, Professor, School of Informatics, University of Edinburgh
+Boris Grot, Professor, School of Informatics, University of Edinburgh, UK

 Boris Grot is a Professor in the School of Informatics at the University of Edinburgh, where he leads the EASE Lab.